Life on land: Why safeguarding the environment is so important

 Ending the poaching and trafficking of endangered species, and reducing habitat degradation are key targets we address in wildlife conservation programs.

-Based on the virtually uninhabited Curieuse Island, the project helps to protect the giant tortoises that call the island home.
-GVI’s research station is critical to protecting the local ecology and island species.
+Based on the virtually uninhabited Curieuse Island, the project helps to safeguard the giant tortoises that call the island home.
+GVI’s research station plays an important role in the conservation of the local ecology and island species.

 As one of the most biodiverse countries on the planet, Costa Rica is a logical place for conservation projects.